 Donna G. Testarossa recommended, “IcyHot patches with lidocaine, five for about $10.
 CVS has a store brand that works just as well.”

 “IcyHot!” said Hollie Williams Spinn.
 “The roll-on kind makes it easy to apply and it works so well for sore joints!”

-Buy the IcyHot pain patch above for $6.48 from Walmart.
+Buy the IcyHot pain patch above for $9.07 from Amazon.